DataDog/documentation/content/en/continuous_integration/pipelines/_index.md

 ## Use CI pipelines data

-When creating a [dashboards][9] and [notebooks][10], you can use pipeline execution data in your search query, which updates the visualization widget options.
+When creating a [dashboards][9] and [notebooks][10], you can use CI pipeline data in your search query, which updates the visualization widget options.

 ## Export data to a monitor